willkwon-math/willkwon-math.github.io/index.md

 I am 5th year Ph.
 D. student (with candidacy) in [the Division of Applied Mathematics](https://appliedmath.brown.edu) at [Brown University](https://www.brown.edu).
 My thesis advisor is Prof. [Hongjie Dong](https://appliedmath.brown.edu/people/hongjie-dong).
 Previously, I worked as a researcher in the Department of Mathematics at [Sogang University](https://wwwe.sogang.ac.kr/wwwe/index_new.html).
 I was an assistant professor and lecturer (with the rank Lieutenant) in the Department of Mathematics at [Republic of Korea Air Force Academy](http://www.afa.ac.kr).
 I did my Bachelor and Master in [mathematics](https://math.sogang.ac.kr) at [Sogang University](https://wwwe.sogang.ac.kr/wwwe/index_new.html).
 My master thesis advisor was Prof. [Hyunseok Kim](https://math.sogang.ac.kr/math/math02_1_4.html).

-**I am currently in the market for a postdoctoral position starting in Fall 2027.**
+<strong>I am currently in the market for a postdoctoral position starting in Fall 2027.</strong>

-You can pronounce my Korean name as "Hyeo-nu" (there is a linking sound between un and woo) However, I found that many people pronounce my name as "hahn woo" which means 'Korean beef'....

 Here is my [CV](https://willkwon-math.github.io/assets/files/CV_HKwon.pdf).

-I frequently see plays and musicals, and sometimes write informal reviews of them on [this blog](https://brunch.co.kr/@skykite9) (in Korean).

 ## Research Interests